amir-cardiolab/Py4SciComp/README.md

 **FEM-based CFD**: \
 Lectures for computational fluid dynamics (CFD) with finite-element method (FEM).

-To be added in the futre.
+To be added in the future.